Interwar Britain: Ireland

 Lloyd George finally solved the crisis with the Government of Ireland Act 1920 which partitioned Ireland into Southern Ireland and Northern Ireland in May 1921.
 Sinn Féin won control of the south and agreed to the Anglo-Irish Treaty in December 1921 with Irish leaders.
 Collins took power when de Valera refused to sign and led a breakaway faction.
 Under the treaty southern Ireland seceded in 1922 to form the Irish Free State.
 Meanwhile, the Unionists under Edward Carson controlled Ulster and Northern Ireland remained loyal to London.
 By 1922 the Irish situation had stabilised, and no longer played a major role in British politics.
 Nevertheless, disputes sputtered for decades regarding the exact relationship to the monarchy, a trade war in the 1930s, and British use of naval ports.
 The Irish Free State cut many of its ties to Britain in 1937.
-As the Republic of Ireland it was one of a handful of neutrals in Europe in the Second World War.
+As the Republic of Ireland it was one of a handful of neutral European nations during the Second World War.